© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Glan Hafon Ring Cairn is a scheduled monument protected by Cadw under reference MG302.
 View the official record →

-Glan Hafon Ring Cairn is a Neolithic or Bronze Age funerary and ritual monument located in Wales, designated as a scheduled ancient monument under Cadw reference SAM MG302.
+Glan Hafon Ring Cairn is a prehistoric funerary monument located in Wales and designated as a scheduled ancient monument under Cadw reference SAM MG302.
 It is designated a Scheduled Ancient Monument by Cadw under reference MG302.

 Glan Hafon Ring Cairn dates from the prehistoric period, and is classified as a ring cairn.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Glan Hafon Ring Cairn is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is MG302.